In This Article

 CEO, Access Business Technologies

-Justin Kirsch has led endpoint security deployments at hundreds of financial institutions as CEO of Access Business Technologies.
-His team manages Microsoft Intune configurations across banks, credit unions, and mortgage companies where device compliance directly determines regulatory examination outcomes.
-He writes about translating Microsoft's enterprise security tools into practical frameworks for the financial services sector.
+Justin Kirsch has led endpoint security deployments at hundreds of financial institutions as CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services.
+His team manages Microsoft Intune, Microsoft Entra ID, and Microsoft Defender deployments across banks, credit unions, and mortgage companies where device compliance directly determines regulatory examination outcomes.